 The UN's Security Council is also attempting to activate the justice processes in order to fight for the rights of victims by leading investigations and trials, persecuting perpetrators and working with governments to impose stronger legal sanctions for sexual abuse.
 Putting into effect the UN resolution 1888 (paragraph 23; 2009), which calls for the development of joint Government-United Nations strategies to combat sexual violence and support its victims, is a pressing issue.

 At the policy level, the gendered dynamics of peacebuilding need to be understood and gender perspectives need to be better incorporated in conflict analysis and management.
 According to UN Women evidence shows that women's meaningful participation helps with the conclusion and implementation of peace agreements, yet women are almost completely missing from peace negotiations.
 Increasing women's representation in post-conflict governance could not only improve government responsiveness to sexual and gender-based violence against women, but also act as a peacekeeping tool.

-But perhaps most importantly, beyond policies and resolutions, the organisations and women in the developing world that are actively promoting and implementing women’s empowerment in humanitarian action, should be put in the spotlight.
+But perhaps most importantly, beyond policies and resolutions, the organizations and women in the developing world that are actively promoting and implementing women's empowerment in humanitarian action, should be put in the spotlight.
 They are the ones who educate and train to prevent gender-based violence, who challenge gender stereotypes and who promote human rights.
-These organisations and individuals go beyond responding to sexual violence by victimising women, but instead want to increase women’s participation in peace-building and put an end to the patriarchal relations of power.
+These organizations and individuals go beyond responding to sexual violence by victimizing women, but instead want to increase women's participation in peace-building and put an end to the patriarchal relations of power.

-The global attention needs to be harnessed in support to the work of the grassroots activists, community-based organisations, journalists, academics, trade unions, NGOs and social movements who are working towards these ends.
-It is time for a cultural shift: a deinstitutionalisation of gender inequality in our societies, whether in Hollywood, Darfur or the Rakhine state.
+The global attention needs to be harnessed in support to the work of the grassroots activists, community-based organizations, journalists, academics, trade unions, NGOs and social movements who are working towards these ends.
+It is time for a cultural shift: a deinstitutionalization of gender inequality in our societies, whether in Hollywood, Darfur or the Rakhine state.